cohsk/athena-alpine-rclone/README.md

      * Use vi to edit /root/.config/rclone/rclone.config
      * Cut, copy and paste values from the saved config file as needed

+Note - Because of the container based architecture, the mount functions of rclone and rclone browser will not mount cloud based file systems to the rclone container.

-Note, the GUI may be a little out of sync when configs are "sideloaded"
+Note - the GUI may be a little out of sync when configs are "sideloaded"

 Note - cron is available in rclone browser version 1.1 and up.
 Version 1.1.2 is due out around 9/15/2020.
 Message Steve Klosky if you need it sooner.
 Alteratively, load cron by getting to the shell and issuing the "apk update, then apk add cron" commands.